Shipped

 Radiographic images: CT, MRI, and ultrasound scans for cross-sectional views

-To support orientation in VR, I introduced a cube-view indicator that visualizes each image’s plane in 3D space.
-I also ensured that every image was clearly labeled by region and type in the library menu.
+I also introduced a cube-view indicator to show each image plane in 3D space and ensured every image was clearly labeled by region and type.

-This gave learners confidence as they explored anatomy—allowing them to study by area, switch between image types, and build stronger spatial and clinical intuition.
+This helped learners study anatomy by area, switch between image types, and build stronger spatial understanding.

 After finalizing the layout, our developer and I prototyped it in Unreal Engine.
 I then refined the UI and conducted in-headset testing to fine-tune spatial usability.